platformsh/platformsh-docs/docs/src/languages/php/_index.md

 ?>
 ```

-Don't forget to remove that file once you retrieved all information you need.
+Don't forget to remove the file once you've retrieved all the information you need.
 For full reference, consult the [PHP documentation](https://www.php.net/manual/en/function.phpinfo.php).

 Some noteworthy `php.ini` settings are: